Codeception/Codeception/docs/03-ModulesAndHelpers.md

 ?>
 ```

-`$includeInheritedActions` set to false won't include the methods from parent classes into the generated Actor.
+Setting `$includeInheritedActions` to false won't include the methods from parent classes into the generated Actor.
-Still you can use inherited methods in your helper class.
+Still, you can use inherited methods in your helper class.

 ## Conclusion

 Modules are the true power of Codeception.
-They are used to emulate multiple inheritance for Actor classes (UnitTester, FunctionalTester, AcceptanceTester, etc).
+They are used to emulate multiple inheritances for Actor classes (UnitTester, FunctionalTester, AcceptanceTester, etc).
 Codeception provides modules to emulate web requests, access data, interact with popular PHP libraries, etc.
 For your application you might need custom actions.
 These can be defined in helper classes.
 If you have written a module that may be useful to others, share it.